Hg comprises two FCA authorised entities:

 This statement is reviewed annually and updated where necessary to reflect changes in circumstances and actual practice.

-Hg is committed to conforming with the Guidelines for Disclosure and Transparency in Private Equity published by Sir David Walker in 2007 (the “Walker Guidelines”).
+Hg is committed to conforming with the Guidelines for Disclosure and Transparency in Private Equity published by Sir David Walker in 2007 (the “Walker Guidelines”) and to promoting conformity on the part of portfolio companies.
+As a long-term investor, the typical holding period for investments is 3-5 years, with a number of portfolio companies having been held for far longer than that.

 All of the information required to be disclosed under the Walker Guidelines, and more, can be found either here or elsewhere on our website.